Network security

 • Get early access to updates and announcements

-Used in combination, these solutions help enforce enterprise data protection and reduce your exposure to threats across your entire digital ecosystem.
+Used in combination, these solutions help enforce enterprise data protection and reduce your exposure to threats across your entire organization.

 How NordLayer helps protect your enterprise data

-Protecting your enterprise doesn’t have to be overwhelming.
-NordLayer helps you build a resilient, secure foundation with solutions that support:
+From global enterprises to startups, no organization is immune to data security threats.
+NordLayer helps you build a resilient, secure foundation with the following solutions that support:

 • Network visibility and monitoring.
 With features like Device Posture Security, Dashboards analytics, and activity insights, IT admins gain observability into user and device behavior (without tracking personal activity), helping maintain access controls and contain threats.

-• Enterprise Browser (coming soon).
-NordLayer’s new-gen Enterprise Browser—currently in development—will offer secure, policy-enforced browsing environments.
+• Business Browser (coming soon).
+NordLayer’s new-gen Business Browser—currently in development—will offer secure, policy-enforced browsing environments.
 Interested?
 Join the waiting list to be among the first to experience this cutting-edge tool.

 • Multi-factor authentication (MFA).
 With built-in Identity and Access Management (IAM), verification is strengthened using MFA, biometrics, and SSO, helping protect accounts even if credentials are compromised.